Got 2 Believe

 Got 2 Believe is a 2002 Filipino romantic comedy film directed by Olivia M. Lamasan from a screenplay she co-wrote with Mia A. Concio, who solely wrote the storyline.
-The title originated from the song "Got to Believe in Magic", which was composed and lyrics by Charles Fox and Stephen Geyer, (originally sung by David Pomeranz in the movie Zapped!) was covered for the film by the band Side A. The film stars Claudine Barretto (the mainstay actress in Sa Dulo ng Walang Hanggan) and Rico Yan in his last film before his death on Good Friday (March 29) later that year, with the supporting cast includes Dominic Ochoa, Carlo Muñoz, Nikki Valdez, Cherry Pie Picache, and Noel Trinidad.
+Starring Claudine Barretto and Rico Yan in his last film before he died a month later, with the supporting cast including Dominic Ochoa, Vhong Navarro, Carlo Muñoz, Nikki Valdez, Cherry Pie Picache, and Noel Trinidad, the story follows a hopeless romantic wedding coordinator who strike a relationship with a skeptical photographer, which led to question their feelings to each other.